mpenet/casyn/README.md

                          "test-composite-type" [:string :clojure :int]}})
 ```

-To create composite values just use the `composite` function, it will just mark the collection as composite in its metadata, and encode it when you execute the query.
+To create composite values just use the `composite` function, it will
+mark the collection as composite and encode it accordingly when you execute the
+query.

 ```clojure
 (c insert-column "colFamily1" "1" (composite ["meh" 1 :something 3.14 {:foo "bar"}] "value0"))
 ```

 A collection of columns can be turned into a regular map just pass
-`true` as a third parameter to decode-result (or if you dont use
+`true` as a third parameter to `decode-result` (or if you dont use
 a schema, you can manually deal with them using cols->map).

 ```clojure